 d The status was relapsed if a patient achieved CR to last prior therapy.

-The European Medicines Agency has deferred the obligation to submit the results of studies with Breyanzi in one or more subsets of the paediatric population in paediatric patients weighing at least 6 kg for the treatment of mature B-cell neoplasms (see section 4.2 for information on paediatric use).
+The European Medicines Agency has waived the obligation to submit the results of studies with Breyanzi in all subsets of the paediatric population in the treatment of mature B-cell neoplasms (see section 4.2 for information on paediatric use).

-In TRANSCEND, following infusion, Breyanzi exhibited an initial expansion followed by a biexponential decline.
-The median time of maximal expansion in peripheral blood occurred 11 days after the first infusion.
+Following infusion, Breyanzi exhibited an initial expansion followed by a bi-exponential decline.
+In TRANSCEND, in patients who received two or more prior lines of therapy for LBCL, the median time of maximal expansion in peripheral blood occurred 11 days after the first infusion.
 Breyanzi was present in peripheral blood for up to 2 years.

 Genotoxicity assays and carcinogenicity studies were not conducted.